RIP21/react-simplemde-editor/README.md

 - [breaking] `easymde` now a peer dependency, please install it manually
 - [breaking] `label` prop has been removed
 - [breaking] SSR safe nets removed, please make sure to import it dynamically
+- [breaking] `options` shall be memoized to prevent new instances from being created on each render and other related to that bugs (more on that below)
 - [potentially-breaking] Forwards `ref`, so you can easily get access to `div` wrapper by using `ref` prop.
 - [potentially-breaking] Lots of bugs fixed, examples updated
 - [potentially-breaking] `@babel/runtime` helpers are no longer inlined but imported.